mvolkmann/blog/src/alfred.md

 To paste a saved clipboard entry, click it or navigate to it with the up and down arrow keys and press return.

+## Contacts

+Without the Powerpack, entering part of a contact name, selecting a match, and pressing the return key opens it in the Contacts app.

+With the Powerpack, details of the matching contact are displayed in Alfred.

+Select a field such as birthday, note, or phone number and pressing the return key copies it to the clipboard.

+Select an email address and press the return key to compose a new email in the Mail app.

+Select a physical address and press the return key to display it in Apple Maps.

 ## Dictionary

 To lookup the meaning of a word in the Dictionary app, enter "define {word}".